-From the experimental results, the proposed method buBF represents a promising alternative, compared to other methods, because of its acceptable processing time and good performance in the feature selection task.
+From the experimental results, with a real electric billing database and 12 synthetic datasets, the proposed method buBF represents a promising alternative, compared to other methods, because of its acceptable processing time and good performance in the feature selection task.

 Some future research issues arise with respect to buBF improvement.
-For example: further experimentations with more real databases; comparing against other similar methods (e.g., Liu's ABB [15]); using another metric variations to eliminate the λ parameter (e.g., DKM) and using more efficient search methods (e.g. multi-restart hill-climbing); improving the tree pruning strategy and test the method with data sets with more instances and attributes.
+For example: experimenting with more real databases; comparing our approach against other similar methods (e.g. Liu's ABB [17]); using another metric variations to eliminate the data dependent parameter $\lambda$ (e.g., DKM) and more efficient search methods (e.g., multi-restart hill climbing); characterize the $\lambda$ parameter according to specific data (e.g., determine the best $\lambda$ value given the attribute-values quantity for certain dataset); improving the tree pruning strategy and test the method with data sets with more instances and attributes.